PADI Scuba Diver Course in Kota Kinabalu

 9:30 am – Receive a full safety briefing provided by your PADI Instructor for your morning diving activities.
 You will then complete your 10-minute float.

 10:00 am – You’ll be helped into your dive gear.
-During the morning training session, you will complete confined skill session 1 and go for a short dive to practice your diving buoyancy.
-The morning session will take place in a protected bay in Tunku Abdul Rahman Marine Park which offers safe, confined like training conditions.
+During the morning training session, you will complete confined skill session one and go for a short dive to practice your diving buoyancy.
+The morning session will take place in a protected bay in Tunku Abdul Rahman Marine Park, which offers safe, confined-like training conditions.
 You might also get to see Clown wish, Blue Spotted Sting Rays, Damsel Fish, Puffer Fish and more during your first dive.
 Cool!

 11:30am – 12 noon – Back on our boat.
 You’ll be transferred to Padang Point for a tasty lunch.

 ~1:30 pm – Back on to our dive boat.
-Your PADI Instructor will provide a full briefing for your first open water course dive.
+Your PADI Instructor will provide a full briefing for your first open-water course dive.
 Put your dive gear on and start your first boat dive.
-You’ll be shown how to safely enter the water from a boat before starting your first open water course dive.
-Join your PADI Instructor for a dive along a shallow coral reef during which you’ll see hard and soft corals and some colourful tropical marine life.
-The dive can last anywhere from 30 – 50 minutes depending on your air consumption.
+You’ll be shown how to safely enter the water from a boat before starting your first open-water course dive.
+Join your PADI Instructor for a dive along a shallow coral reef, during which you’ll see hard and soft corals and some colourful tropical marine life.
+Depending on your air consumption, the dive can last anywhere from 30 – 50 minutes.

 Day 2 – PADI Scuba Diver Course